What is buildings and contents insurance?

 How much does buildings and contents insurance cost?

 The cost of buildings insurance is partly based on the rebuild value of the property and whether you live in an area at risk of flooding.

 Your contents insurance quote factors in how much cover you need to protect all your possessions, the crime stats for your postcode, your claims history and any optional extras you add on to your policy, such as accidental damage cover.

 It's important to have enough cover to adequately protect your property.
 It's also important to make sure you're not paying for cover you don't actually need.
 Our article How much home insurance do I need? can help you work out what's right for you.

-SunLife makes life easier for people over 50 by offering straightforward and affordable over 50s life insurance, equity release and funeral plans.
+SunLife makes life easier for people over 50 by offering straightforward and affordable over 50s life insurance.
 We were the first UK company to give life insurance without a medical – something we're still proud to offer today.